scorpiondevops/vsts-docs/docs/reference/process/new-work-item-experience.md

 > - For TFS 2017 users, the new form is automatically available when you add projects to a new collection.
 For existing projects, an admin is required to [enable the new form](../manage-new-form-rollout.md).<br/>
 > - For TFS 2015 users, the new form isn't available.
 You must [upgrade to TFS 2017 or later version](https://visualstudio.microsoft.com/downloads/) to access the new form.

 Work items have received a facelift.
 To provide a fresher, more modern experience to tracking work, we've replaced our "old and clunky" form.
-Along with the noticeable responsive form layout, with the nre form you now have access to these features:
+Along with the noticeable responsive form layout, with the new form you now have access to these features:

 - **Discussion control** with a discussion indicator in the banner that summarizes the number of comments in the discussion and from which you can quickly jump to the discussion and add your comments; this control also supports:
 	- **@mention** which allows you to quickly add team members to receive an email notification with your comments and a link to the work item in which you mentioned them.